 Increased penalties for driver mobile phone use

-The government has announced that from next year this punishment will no longer be offered, and that motorists will face an increased fine of £200 (up from £100) and six points on their license.
+However, new rules set to be introduced in 2017 will change all that, the government has announced that from next year awareness courses will no longer be offered and motorists will face an increased fine of £200 (up from £100) plus an automatic six points on their license.

 With these changes set to be come in to force we thought it was a great time to survey the public about their knowledge of the legislation and whether the punishments would affect people's driving habits.

 Firstly, motorists were asked whether they were aware of the proposed changes and an impressive 76% confirmed that they had heard about the new rules.
 It appears the law should have the desired effect as well as a whopping 91% said the extra punishment would deter them from using their mobile phone whilst driving in the future.

 The current system of offering a remedial course is seen by many as too lax and is set to be scrapped, in fact 77% admitted that the removal of this optional punishment would be a big factor in discouraging them.
 The increase of penalty points for the offence from three to six will also mean that new drivers will have their licenses immediately revoked if the offence occurs within the first two years of the driver passing their test.

 So far so good, although it wasn't all positive news as our survey also revealed some of UK motorists' less conscientious tendancies.
 A very worrying 16% said they would continue to use their mobile phone when their vehicle was stationary at traffic lights, despite this being illegal.

 Respondents were also asked to reveal some of the ‘naughtiest’ ways they had used their phones whilst driving and these ranged from taking selfies and facetiming to even playing Pokemon Go!

 If you want to find out more about the current law and the proposed changes here are some useful links:

 What do you think about the proposed changes to the law?
 Do you think they go far enough?
 Or do you think the rules are now too harsh?